hirokitan1155/ASST/README.md

 # ASST
-This is place the code for automated social skills training
+This is to place the code for automated social skills training